microsoft/vscode-dev-containers/containers/kubernetes-helm-k3d/README.md

 > **Note:** If you're looking to reuse a local Kubernetes instance from Remote - Containers, you may find the [Kubernetes - Local Configuration](../kubernetes-helm) definition more interesting.

 Dev containers can be useful for all types of applications including those that also deploy into a container based-environment.
-While you can directly build and run the application inside the dev container you create, you may also want to test it by deploying a built container image into a local minikube or remote [Kubernetes](https://kubernetes.io/) cluster without affecting your dev container.
+While you can directly build and run the application inside the dev container you create, you may also want to test it by deploying a built container image into a local k3d or remote [Kubernetes](https://kubernetes.io/) cluster without affecting your dev container.

 This example illustrates how you can do this by using CLIs ([kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), [Helm](https://helm.sh), Docker), the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools), and the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) right from inside your dev container.
-This definition builds up from the [docker-in-docker](../docker-in-docker) container definition along with a [minikube](https://minikube.sigs.k8s.io/docs/) installation that can run right inside the container.
+This definition builds up from the [docker-in-docker](../docker-in-docker) container definition along with a [k3d](https://k3d.io/) installation that can run right inside the container.
 It installs the Docker and Kubernetes extensions inside the container so you can use its full feature set with your project.

 ## Using this definition with an existing folder